Kruptein/planarally-docs/docs/player/shapes.md

 ![](./assets/edit-asset-access.png)

-Here is listed the players who have access to the shape.
-Selecting a player name and “add access” will allow them to interact with the shape.
-Selecting any of the icons next to “default” gives all players access to the shape.

-Enabling <font-awesome icon="pencil-alt"/> allows those with access to edit the shape.
-This access type automatically includes movement and vision.

-Enabling <font-awesome icon="arrows-alt"/> allows those with access to move the shape unless locked.
-This access type automatically includes vision.

-Enabling <font-awesome icon="lightbulb"/> allows those with access to see the private auras/lights the shape has.
+Player access to the shape can be configured in this section.
+By default the creator of the shape has full access right to the shape as well as the DM.

+You can modify the default access or set specific access rights for a player using the dropdown.

+Three levels of access can be given with a higher access level immediately also granting access to the lower levels.

+<font-awesome icon="pencil-alt"/> EDIT ACCESS /
+<font-awesome icon="arrows-alt"/> MOVEMENT ACCESS /
+<font-awesome icon="lightbulb"/> VISION ACCESS.

 ### Group